FreddieBrown/aoc-22/README.md

 ## Day 3

 Part 1 was easy, had to refactor a fair amount for part 2.
 Not sure solution was most optimal but happy with how scores were calculated as I think that is fast as can be.
 Sets solution is quite memory-heavy so I wonder if there is a better way of doing that.

+## Day 4

+Wasn't too bad today, the catch in part 2 was actually making sure one of the lower bounds was less than or equal to the other upper bound.
+Not too hard.